twitter/pelikan/README.md

 # Documentation
 We have made progress and are actively working on documentation, and will put it on our website.
 Meanwhile, check out the current material under `docs/`

-We also maintain a [list of topics](https://github.com/twitter/pelikan/wiki/Blog-Post-lineup) for upcoming [blog posts](http://pelikan.io/blog).
-Please let us know what (else) interests you.

 ## License
 This software is licensed under the Apache 2.0 license, see [LICENSE](LICENSE) for details.